+Physical

-Physical A minimum of three courses from among the following: CHEM-671, CHEM-672, CHEM-674 and CHEM-677.
-One may substitute for one of these three courses from related three-credit courses outside physical chemistry upon the approval of
+A minimum of three courses from among the following: CHEM671, CHEM672, CHEM674 and CHEM677 and CHEM678.
+One may substitute for one of these three courses from related three-credit courses upon the approval of the research advisor.

-APPENDIX C
+APPENDIX B